 Random trees arise in many branches of science, ranging from the social sciences through biology, physics and computer science to pure mathematics.
 In physics, random trees often occur in the context of statistical mechanics or quantum field theory where the weight or probability of a tree is given by a local function, e.g. a Boltzmann factor with an energy which depends only on the valence of individual vertices but not on global features of the tree.
-A motivation for study of such trees comes for instance from results in the theory of random surfaces which behave like trees in some cases; see [1].
+A motivation for study of such trees comes for instance from results in the theory of random surfaces which behave like trees in some cases, see [1].
 Another motivation concerns the study of two-dimensional quantum gravity by use of so-called causal tessellations [2], directly expressible in terms of random walks or of trees [3].

-Another large class of random trees arises in growth processes where a tree evolves in time by adding new vertices which attach themselves by a link to one of the vertices of a pre-existing tree according to some stochastic rules, with local attachment probabilities.
-A possible realization is a tree-like molecule (branched polymer) growing in a solution with an abundance of monomers.
-In many important real world cases one can observe the structure of the growing tree but only guess the rules which govern the growth (social networks, the Internet, citation networks, etc).
-For a review of this topic, see [4].
+Another large class of random trees arises in growth processes where a tree evolves in time by adding new vertices which attach themselves by a link to one of the vertices of a preexisting tree according to some stochastic rules.
+In many important real world cases one can observe the structure of the growing tree but only guess the rules which govern the growth (social networks, the internet, citation networks etc.) For a review of this topic, see [4].